 That era then led onto to Mark’s brilliant books for Zero and Repeater - Capitalist Realism, Ghosts of My Life, the collections he edited and co-edited on Michael Jackson and Postpunk.
 And now his new book The Weird and The Eerie.
 Books that have cemented his standing as the most original and provocative writer about popular culture - and its interface with the political - of the last fifteen years.

 The last time I saw Mark in the flesh was at the Incubate music festival in Tilburg, Holland, in 2012.
 We had a long chat, intermittently soundtracked by a live performance by Raime.
-He talked about his plans for future books, and passingly mentioned – in a completely unassuming way – that Capitalist Realism had sold ten thousand copies.
+He talked about his plans for future books, and passingly mentioned – in a completely unassuming way – that Capitalist Realism had [at that time] sold ten thousand copies.
 I’m not sure he fully grasped what an extraordinary achievement this was, for a theoretical book about politics and mental health on a small publisher.
 This was down to word of mouth, his own charismatic public appearances, the originality and timeliness of his ideas combined with the clarity and passion of the writing.
+[Within a decade, internationally, with translations, the sales of Capitalist Realism would be over 100,000]

 At the festival I gave a talk, relying as always largely on a pre-written text; Mark followed and spoke off the cuff, riffing away, leaping from subject to subject, making electric connections, in a performance that he later likened to a stand-up routine.